 “If you want to go fast, go alone; but if you want to go far, go together.”
-We are sure everyone has come across or probably used this well-known proverb in business.
+We have all come across and probably used this well-known proverb in business.
 Most often, it surfaces in cross-functional contexts with teams like product management, growth, or strategy.
-While this (or similar) proverb may help provide a guiding principle to teams, the key for an executive is whether teams have a shared mutual understanding of “speed” and “distance”, and more importantly “going together”.
-This is critical for anyone (a product management executive, a chief growth officer, or a CMO) who owns growth goals.
+While this (or similar) proverb may help provide a guiding principle to teams, the key for a growth executive is whether teams share a common understanding of “speed”, “distance”, and “going together”.
+This is critical for anyone (a product management, growth, or marketing executive) who owns growth KPIs.

-Recently, we worked on a growth strategy with high-caliber teams at a fast-growing EU-based company.
-Just like any other strong management team, the future goals were well-defined at the company level: In 5 years, the plan was to grow the user base by 10X, revenue by 30X, achieve profitability, and so on.
-These goals were required to be translated into “what paths or choices” (growth strategy) and “how” (execution/OKRs) at the functional level (marketing, branding, product management, CRM, sales, etc.) This is where things became more challenging.
-The high-level growth strategy was somewhat fuzzy for the functional leaders.
-This fuzziness was amplified to disconnected and subjective (not specific) goals, loosely understood the direction of a team, and several initiatives or projects with unknown or missing business impact.
-We leveraged the three principles discussed in this article to fix these challenges.
+Recently, we worked on a growth strategy with high-caliber teams at a fast-growing EU-based company with a strong management team.
+The company had well-defined short and long term goals: In 5 years -- grow the user base by 10X, revenue by 30X, and achieve profitability (become cash flow positive), etc. These goals were required to be translated into “what paths or choices” (growth strategy) and “how” (execution/OKRs) at the functional level (marketing, branding, product management, CRM, sales, etc.) This is where things became more challenging.
+The high-level growth strategy (which path to take) was somewhat fuzzy for the functional leaders.
+This fuzziness was amplified to disconnected and subjective goals that were hard to measure, loosely understood the direction of a team (say, performance marketing), and several other initiatives with less understood or missing business impact.

 1. A growth strategy is a sum of functional strategies